EXPLAINER: What’s the impact of a Russian debt default?

 Last month, the U.S. Treasury Department ended Russia’s ability to pay its billions in debt back to international investors through American banks.
 In response, the Russian Finance Ministry said it would pay dollar-denominated debts in rubles and offer “the opportunity for subsequent conversion into the original currency.”

-Russia calls any default artificial because it has the money to pay its debts but says sanctions have frozen its foreign currency reserves held abroad.
+Russia says it has the money to pay its debts but sanctions have frozen its foreign currency reserves held abroad.

-“There is money and there is also the readiness to pay,” Russian Finance Minister Anton Siluanov said last month.
-“This situation, artificially created by an unfriendly country, will not have any effect on Russians’ quality of life.”
+“It’s not a default of our country, but an artificial, man-made collapse of the international financial system,” Konstantin Kosachev, a deputy speaker of the upper house of Russian Parliament, said Monday in remarks carried by the state RIA Novosti news agency.

-Tim Ash, senior emerging market sovereign analyst at BlueBay Asset Management, tweeted that the default “is clearly not” beyond Russia’s control and that sanctions are preventing it from paying its debts because it invaded Ukraine.
+The U.S. and Europe Union have deliberately created “artificial obstacles for Russia to service its sovereign debt in order to put the tag of default on it,” Russian Finance Minister Anton Siluanov said last week.

 Here are key things to know about a Russian default: